aedart/athenaeum/docs/archive/current/core/usage/container.md

 ### Alternative

-You can also make use of [Aware-of Helpers](../../support) to achieve the same result.
+Another approach to resolving you bindings, is by making use of [Aware-of Helpers](../../support).
+These helpers are basically "getters and setters" that come with a default value.
-In the example below, it is assumed that a "Weather Station Aware of" helper is available in your application.
+Consider the following example, where a "Weather Station Aware of" helper is available.

 ```php
 <?php